Following the density perturbations through a bounce with AdS/CFT Correspondence: Acknowledgments

-This research project has been supported in parts by the NSF China under Contract 11405084.
-We also acknowledge the European Union's Horizon 2020 research and innovation programme under the Marie Sk\'lodowska-Curie grant agreement No 644121, and the Priority Academic Program Development for Jiangsu Higher Education Institutions (PAPD).
+This research project has been supported in parts by the NSF China under Contract No.~11775110, No.~11690034 and No.~11405084.
+We also acknowledge the European Union's Horizon2020 research and innovation programme (RISE) under the Marie Sk\'lodowska-Curie grant agreement No.~644121, and the Priority Academic Program Development for Jiangsu Higher Education Institutions (PAPD).